ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage community details
 ------------------------

-To manage a community's details click its corresponding row from the **Communities** section.
+To manage a community's details click its corresponding row from the **Communities** panel.

 .. figure:: ../screenshots/admin_community_communities.PNG
   :align: center